-This course is designed to give students a solid understanding of the production and post-production process for the film and television industries.
-Students develop the knowledge and skills required to produce content for television programmes, commercials, music videos and feature films.
+This Film & TV Production course is designed to give you a solid understanding of the production and post-production processes used within the Film and Television industries.
+You will develop the techniques required to produce content for television programmes, commercials, music videos and feature films.

 • Gives you experience of professional life, while you study